quantumpipes/lucy-in-the-loop/EULA-BINARY.md

 12) Export & Sanctions.
 You will comply with applicable export/sanctions rules.
 See EXPORT.md.

+12a) EU AI Act Notice.
+If you distribute or make available the Software in the European Union, you agree to comply with applicable obligations under Regulation (EU) 2024/1689 (the “AI Act”).
+If acting as a general‑purpose AI (GPAI) provider, publish model documentation and implement risk measures consistent with the GPAI Code of Practice; if acting as a deployer, implement appropriate transparency, logging, and risk controls for your use case.
+See docs/transparent-autonomy-policy.md.

 13) Governing Law & Dispute Resolution.
    • If you are a U.S. resident: this EULA is governed by the laws of